-Water samples are collected weekly by OCSD's Utility Systems Operators.
+Water samples are collected weekly by the District's Utility Systems Operators.
 Federal and State requirements require that all regulatory analyses follow approved procedures and be performed by certified labs.
-OCSD's water samples are collected and analyzed by Clinical Laboratory of San Bernardino, Inc., which has locations in San Bernardino and Lompoc, CA. The lab is certified by the SWRCB (State Water Resources Control Board) to conduct bacteriological and chemical analyses.
+The District's water samples are collected and analyzed by Clinical Laboratory of San Bernardino, Inc., which has locations in San Bernardino and Lompoc, CA. The lab is certified by the SWRCB (State Water Resources Control Board) to conduct bacteriological and chemical analyses.